CHARTER OAK GREENWAY:

 Starting from the Highland Street/Camp Meeting Rd Parking lot;

-Note; As of October 2016 the trail is currently being extended east to Finley St. Will be complete sometime in 2017.
-Future construction will continue east connecting into the Hop River State Park Trail in Bolton Notch.
+Note; As of November 2017 the trail is currently being extended east where it will connect into the Hop River State Park Trail in Bolton Notch.
+Should be complete in 2018.

 The paved trail travels west above I-384 to your left and next to Highland St along your right.
 A cross-light over Wyllys St brings you to some picnic tables across from the Highland Park Market where you can grab some refreshments.
 Slight hill down to another crosswalk.
 Utilize caution as this is an on/off ramp for the highway.
 The trail then continues downhill away from Highland St where you'll cross two bridges over Birch Mountain Brook before traveling underneath Gardner St. This brings you to an intersection at 1.2 miles.